There's a few things you'll need to consider between accepting your offer and starting your course. This page has everything you need to know!

 Save the date - your applicant day!

-If you're currently in year 11 or aged 16 - 18 and moving to the college from a different education provider, we would like to invite you to come into the college to experience a day in the life as a college student on your course!
-These really are an excellent opportunity for you to see what a college day is like and we'd love for you to come along.
+If you're currently in year 11 or aged 16 - 18 and moving to the college from a different education provider, we'd love to invite you to come into the college to experience a day in the life as a college student on your course!
+These days are an excellent opportunity for you to see what a college day is like and it would be great to see you again.

 Focus on your GCSEs!

 If you're still in year 11, you would have been given a conditional offer based on GCSE grades; you can find details of this on your student portal or in your offer email.
 You should continue to focus on your GCSEs and aim for the highest grade possible - not just the minimum grades to gain entry to your chosen course at CWA.